dynamiquel/Plutonium-EasyInstaller/README.md

 #### /DisableSingleInstance
 Allows multiple instances of the app to run at the same time.
 This shouldn't be necessary but anything can happen, right?

+#### /DisableSystemChecks
+Disables the popups that appear when something on your computer could affect the installation, such as anti-malware or not having certain dependencies.